ibm-s390-linux/s390-tools/README.md

 * dbginfo.sh:
   The tar package is required to archive collected data.

-* genprotimg:
-  For building genprotimg you need OpenSSL version 1.1.0 or newer installed (openssl-devel.rpm).
-Also required is glib2 (glib2-devel.rpm).
-Tip: you may skip the genprotimg build by adding `HAVE_OPENSSL=0` or `HAVE_GLIB2=0`.

-  The runtime requirements are: openssl-libs (>= 1.1.0) and glib2.

 * rust/pvimg:
   For building pvimg you need OpenSSL version 1.1.1 or newer